mattbellis/PHYS-3330/raw-content/lab4-raw.md

 # Prelab

-Answer the following questions using Mathematica for the plots.
+Answer the following questions using Mathematica (or similar math software) for the plots.
 You can use either Mathematica for the rest of the questions as well or do them by hand. **Make sure to have the Mathematica notebook for your lab section as well.**

 ## Properties of an op-amp

 The first step in using a new component is to look up its basic characteristics.
-Find the following specs using the data sheet for the op-amp you will use in the lab for the rest of the semester.
-Data for the LF356 op-amp (same as LF156) are given at the National Semiconductor web site and found in Canvas in the Datasheets section.
+Find the following specs using the data sheet for the op-amp you will use in the lab for the rest of the semester and record in your lab notebook.
+Data sheets for the LF356 op-amp (same as LF156) can be found on the [Data Sheets and Instrument Manuals page](PHYS-3330/manuals-data-sheets).

 1. Unity gain frequency, $f_T$ (same as GBW in tables)